kl82slo/kl82slo.github.io/_posts/2021-05-08-0002 MicroStrategy Translation - PDF Export.md

 ### SOLUTION
 1. Stop PDF Exporter in MicroStrategy Service Manager.

+2. Open location "C:\Program Files (x86)\MicroStrategy\Export"

-2. Copy PDFExporterService.jar file to another location (e.g. folder Document in demo) so that it can be open directly.
+3. Copy PDFExporterService.jar file to another location (e.g. folder Document in demo) so that it can be open directly.

+4. Create backup to another location.

-3. Open PDFExporterService.jar directly by 7-Zip(right click -> 7-Zip -> Open archive)
+5. Open previusly created copy of PDFExporterService.jar with 7-Zip(right click -> 7-Zip -> Open archive)

-4. Navigate to target folder in 7-Zip: \PDFExporterService.jar\BOOT-INF\classes\descriptors\
+6. Navigate to target folder in 7-Zip: \PDFExporterService.jar\BOOT-INF\classes\descriptors\

-5. Add customer's MessageBundle file (in this case MessagesBundle_sl)
+7. Add customer's MessageBundle file (in this case MessagesBundle_sl)

-6. Add line to locales.xml
+8. Add line to locales.xml

     _Change the values as peer your locale settings._